-I am sure the title of the post has raised many eyebrows.
+I am sure the question in the title of the post, “Why are your breasts so small?”, has raised many eyebrows.
 Actually, this is the question Dear Son asked me today.
 Dear Son is four years old.
 As his Dear Dad, I was not sure what to answer.
 I am sure all parents have some strategies in answering children’s questions that are difficult to address.

 The first possible answer